We received inquiry and someone will shortly be in contact with you.

 Day 2: Brecon Beacons

 This morning spend some time enjoying the rugged Brecon Beacons National Park.
-Nearby is the award winning Penderyn Distillery.
+Nearby is the award-winning Penderyn Whisky Distillery.
 Using the natural spring water from the Brecon Beacons, the distillery produces Penderyn single malt whisky as well as a gin, vodka and delicious cream liqueur.
-You could take a tour of the distillery and see where the whisky is produced, barrelled, finished and nurtured before getting a chance to sample some of the finished product!
-The World Heritage site of Blaenavon is also a short drive away, where the main highlight is the Blaenavon Big Pit.
+You could take a tour of the distillery and see where the whisky is produced, barrelled, finished and nurtured before getting a chance to sample some of the finished product.
+The World Heritage site of Blaenafon is also a short drive away, where the main highlight is the Blaenafon Big Pit.
 Here you can embark on a 300-foot descent into the former colliery to experience the life of a working miner.
-There is also the ‘Blaenafon Cheddar Company’ in this town, a family run business producing speciality award winning hand-made Welsh Cheddar cheeses and soft Welsh goats cheeses.
-Their Pwll Mawr cheddar is actually matured at the bottom of the mine shaft at Big Pit National Coal Museum where you have visited this morning!
+There is also the ‘Blaenafon Cheddar Company’ in this town, a family run business producing speciality award-winning hand-made Welsh Cheddar cheeses and soft Welsh goats cheeses.
+Their Pwll Mawr cheddar is actually matured at the bottom of the mine shaft at Big Pit National Coal Museum where you have visited this morning.
 Some of their cheeses are flavoured with Penderyn Welsh whisky, Welsh white wine, Reverend James ale and other local ingredients.